dasanchez/dasanchez.github.io/about.md

 layout: default
 ---

-I'm Dante Sanchez, a Mechanical Engineer in Toronto.
+I'm Dante Sanchez, a T-Shaped engineer in Toronto.
 I am using this site as a knowledge base/record of all the things I <s>work on</s> have fun with outside of my 9-to-5 activities.

 <a href="mailto:dante.a.sanchez@gmail.com"><i class="fa fa-envelope"></i></a>